Hanro50/GMLL/README3.md

 # Support
 No support will be given to launchers that seek to grant access to Minecraft to individuals whom do not posses a valid Minecraft License.
-In fact, doing this voids your licence to use this library and you will be asked to stop using this here library if you're found to be in violation of the licence.
+Infact, doing this voids your licence to use this library and you will be asked to stop using this here library if you're found to be in violation of the licence.
 In other words, don't launch Minecraft if a user has not logged in with a valid account that owns the game at least once.
 I'm not in the mood to get sued by Mojang or Microsoft. -Hanro

 Other then that.
 Join the mcjs café Discord for support (Link below)